sE7rgo/Decision-Maker/Planning.md

 - As a user I want to make a Poll, because I'm lazy to make decisions.
 - As user I want to send this poll to my friends and myself.
-- As user I want to be abble to edit/delete my POLL.
+- As user I want to be able to edit/delete my POLL.
 - As a user I want post a number of choices and have friends rank those choices individualy.
 - As a user I want the program to take friend's rankings and apply Borda method on them.
 - As a user I want to see the result decision.

 ## User Scenarios

-- When I enter e-mail, I am abble to create the POLL.
+- When I enter e-mail, I am able to create the POLL.
-- I am abble to logout.
+- I am able to logout.
 - I can create a new custom poll with multiple choices.
 - I can then enter my friends email address and send the link for this POLL.
-- STRETCH =====>>>>    I am abble to add an extra email row
+- STRETCH =====>>>>    I am able to add an extra email row
 - STRETCH =====>>>>    I can see all POLL results
 - STRETCH =====>>>>    Set the date when posted